Red5/ice4j/doc/nio-configuration.md

 ## Receive buffer
 Configuration of the receive buffer is handled via the `SO_RCVBUF` property.
 The default is 1500 and any target amount should take MTU size ~1500 into account.

+## Send and Receive idle timeout
+Send or receive may be detected as idle if they exceed the configured (in seconds) `SO_TIMEOUT` property which is defaulted to 30 seconds.

 ## I/O thread priority
 Setting the I/O thread priority is handled via the `IO_THREAD_PRIORITY` property.
 The default priority is 6 and the maximum available in Java is 10.